 King Edward the 1st of England went on a castle building spree in the late 12th century.
 There are over a dozen castles from the reign of Edward and his father in North Wales.
 The castles were built to intimidate and control the Welsh people keeping them under tight English rule.
 These castles are in varying conditions from total ruin to totally preserved.
 UNESCO described the castles of Beaumaris and Harlech and the fortified complexes of Caernarfon and Conwy as World Heritage sites under the title of Castles and Town Walls of King Edward in Gwynedd.

 These four castles and others such as Rhuddlan are a castle’s lovers dream.
 The castles built in the medieval times are characterised by the huge defensive walls.
-The site of Conwy Castle is just about my favourite in the whole world.
-The scale of its walls are amazing and what a site it would have been with soldiers standing Guard and the King receiving guests in the great hall.
-For more detailed information we have visited Conwy, Caernarfon and Rhuddlan click to read full posts on these castle’s.
+The site of Conwy Castle on Colwyn bay Conwy United Kingdom is just about my favourite castle in the whole world.
+The scale of its walls are amazing.
+What a site it would have been with soldiers standing Guard and the King receiving guests in the great hall.
+For more detailed information we have visited Conwy, Caernarfon and Rhuddlan click to read full posts on these castles.

 We hope this inspires you to visit this amazing part of Great Britain.